Shamil-Aahmed/strugBits/README.md

 Open http://localhost:3000/auth/interaction/register in your web browser to Register.

-1. You will be directed to auth/interaction/login.
+1. After Registration, You will be directed to auth/interaction/login.

 2. Enter your credentials to complete the login process.